jspark311/ManuvrDrivers/README.md

 ## This repo's relationship to CppPotpourri

 [CppPotpourri](https://github.com/jspark311/CppPotpourri) was developed, in part, to allow asynchronous I/O and to ease the maintenance burden of drivers written to take advantage of it.
 CppPotpourri provides a platform agnostic collection of embedded-friendly libraries and abstract interfaces to hardware which covers nearly all of the basic stuff that a given driver will need (pin manipulation and interrupts, I2C/SPI/UART, RTCs, RNG, threading and delays).
-Thus, drivers that stay confined to the API provided by CppPotpourri will be hardware agnostic as well.

-One major benefit to this abstraction is that drivers written under one environment don't require porting for use under any other environment.
+Thus, drivers that stay confined to the API provided by CppPotpourri will be hardware agnostic as well, and won't require porting for use under any other platform.

 ### Notes on platform support